 - in a computer program on your desktop or other device (“desktop” coins).

 - by a web company that keeps your keys and you have a log-in password (“web” or “on-line” coins).

 If the private key is lost, then nobody can ever spend the money associated with the public key.
 Of course, what is intellectually interesting is that there is no way to tell the difference between a lost pile of bitcoins (lost private keys) and a bunch of bitcoins in some account that is ~claimed~ to be lost.
 Maybe the owner died, or maybe the owner is simply not accessing their stash until later.
 There’s no way to tell the difference.

 In the United States, a person can ~claim~ they lost their private key and take a tax write-off.
-But who’s to say it was’t be given to someone so that they can get the money later?
+But who’s to say it wasn’t given to someone so that they can get the money later?
 It’s like forgetting where a buried gold coin is at.
 Except nobody will believe that.
 People *will* believe my hard drive crashed or a file was deleted accidentally because it’s already happening all the time.
-In fact, if you’d like to test this idea, please send some bitcoins to this address: 1AXaZug36abP6ghMZUzTUj9jUT7y5UEdQJ and monitor the current balance at blockchain.
+In fact, if you’d like to test this idea, please send some bitcoins to this address: 1MyxVEJSRqMUUHU5KMDHKA6fhrm3bGH2N6 and monitor the current balance at blockchain.
 I lost the private key.
 Really.
 I promise.

 James Howells of Wales accidentally trashed a hard drive with the only private keys to 7500 bitcoins.
 That’s about $7,500,000 in today’s $USD.
 I wonder if he can write that off as a property loss.
 But, then, what if he ~really~ wrote down the private key on a piece of paper and hid it in the walls of his house?
 If he ever uses even a penny of the value, it will prove in the public ledgers that he (or someone) still has access to the full amount.